Faculty Fellows Program

 Elizabeth Drummond

 Elizabeth A. Drummond (Ph.D., Georgetown University) is Associate Professor of History and affiliated faculty in Jewish Studies and Women’s & Gender Studies in the Bellarmine College of Liberal Arts; she also directs the Secondary Teacher Preparation Program in Social Studies/History.
 Professor Drummond is a social and cultural historian of modern Central Europe, with a focus on national identity, nationalist mobilization, and the experience of national conflict in the German-Polish borderlands.
 More recently, she has begun a project focused on the Weimar artist Max Thalmann.
 She is also a member of the team that founded and maintains the interdisciplinary digital project the German Studies Collaboratory.
 Professor Drummond teaches broadly in modern European and world history and increasingly in public history.
-She is also a co-founder and co-coordinator of the German Studies Association’s Teaching Network and serves on the board of the Central European History Society.
+She has just received a National Endowment Humanities Humanities Initiatives grant to establish a Public Uses of the Past Summer Institute for rising high school seniors.
 In 2022, Professor Drummond received the President’s Fritz B. Burns Distinguished Teaching Award from LMU and a Teacher Eddy Award from the LAX Coastal Chamber of Commerce.
-She has previously served as chair and associate chair in the Department of History, chair of the BCLA College Council, and Faculty Senate President.
-In 2023, she served as the CTE Faculty Fellow in the Center for Teaching Excellence.
+She has previously served as chair and associate chair in the Department of History, chair of the BCLA College Council, Faculty Senate President, CTE Faculty Fellow for Teaching Excellence, co-coordinator of the German Studies Association's Teaching Network, and on the board of the Central European History Society.

 Keisha Chin Goosby